-How do the ideas in ?
+How do the ideas in compare to the ideas in ?

 How do the texts present similar or different perspectives on the theme or topic?

 Can you analyze the evidence or examples provided in each text to support the theme or topic?